-For instance, the Dell Latitude E7270 Ultrabook supports 8GB of memory and has an Intel Core i7 chip, giving it the power to be a powerful processor giving the right amount of power to execute light to intensive tasks.
+For instance, the Dell Latitude E7270 Ultrabook supports 8GB of memory and has an Intel Core i7 chip, giving it the power to execute light to intensive tasks.

-Picture sitting on a desk with a laptop that is built for entertainment and can open an Excel sheet, but is struggling to have many applications open.
+Picture sitting at a desk with a laptop that's built for entertainment and can open an Excel sheet, but struggles to perform when you have multiple applications open.
 What a frustrating scenario, right?
-On the other hand, the home laptop is just as powerful as a business laptop, but really is more geared and used for entertainment purposes.
+On the other hand, a home desktop might be just as powerful as a business laptop, but it's functionality is more geared for entertainment purposes.

 The options for a business laptop and a consumer laptop are limitless, but in the end, what are the differences?

 So, which laptop is right for you?
-A home laptop or a business laptop?
+A consumer laptop or a business laptop?
 And can either laptop really be used for any purpose?
 The answer is yes.
-It just really depends on how it will be used, but once you experience the difference it will be easier to know which is the right one for you.
+It just really depends on how it will be used, but once you experience the difference, it'll be easier to know which is the right one for you.

 For a deep dive into the benefits of business laptops, read our article, What is a Business Laptop?